fanf2/draft-dprive-aadot/draft.md

     iterative resolution to find out whether an authoritative server supports encryption, before the resolver connects to it.

-    The extra queries add latency, though that can be mitigated by querying concurrently, and by placing the new records on the existing resolution path.
+    The extra queries can add latency.
+That might be mitigated by placing the new records on the existing resolution path, or by doing more concurrently.

     DNSSEC can provide authentication and downgrade protection.

-This specification takes the last option, since it is best for security and not too bad for performance.
+This specification takes the last option, since it is best for security, and it uses concurrency to get acceptable performance.

 ## TLS certificate authentication